5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 Is WireGuard Safe?

 Yes, WireGuard is safe to use.
-So far, it underwent six audits to prove it’s a secure protocol.
+So far, it has undergone all sorts of verifications and audits to prove it’s a secure protocol.
 And since it’s open-source, anyone can check the code for vulnerabilities.
-And WireGuard has around 4,000 lines of code, so it’s easy for security researchers to audit it.
+Plus, WireGuard has around 4,000 lines of code, so it’s easy for security researchers to audit it.

 Besides that, WireGuard offers other security features: